 Scientists are working hard to discover further steps we can take to help reduce the spread of coronavirus.
 You may have heard rumours about mouthwash, which usually contains an antiseptic to kill germs that can live on your teeth, gums and on your tongue.
 There's no evidence it has any effect on helping prevent coronavirus.
 Heard some other rumours?
 Us too.
 Head over to our coronavirus myth busters page to help separate fact from fiction.

 There you have it!
-Eight ways you can help keep yourself and your community safe and healthy.
+Five ways you can help keep yourself and your community safe and healthy.